 For recording vocals and guitar, condenser microphones are the most preferred type of microphone.
 These microphones have the best live performance and highest sensitivity among studio microphones.

-To work, a condenser microphone needs electricity (phantom energy, with a charge at +48V).
+To work, the ribbon vs condenser microphone needs electricity (phantom energy, with a charge at +48V).
 This electric guitar signal is sent through a condenser microphone cable to your studio microphone.

 Condensers can capture higher frequencies of sound.
 They are more sensitive, so the sound waves they produce are richer than dynamic microphones.
 A singer can capture expressive and emotional performances with greater clarity.